4 ways to hyperlink a PDF. External links.

 How to hyperlink a PDF in Flipsnack

 Upload your PDF in Flipsnack and add the links within our Design Studio.
-No need to install anything on your computer or learn how a new complicated software works.
-It’s really easy to turn your static PDF into an interactive flipbook filled with lots of external links.
+No need to install anything on your computer or learn how a new complicated software works as Flipsnack is the best PDF converter on the market.
+It’s really easy to turn your static PDF into an interactive flipbook – best PDF alternative ever conceived, filled with lots of external links.
 Let me present you 3 simple and smart ways in which you can hyperlink a PDF with Flipsnack:

 - Hyperlink layer